monarch-initiative/HpoWorkshop/docs/xspecies.rst

   :width: 500
   :alt: Cross-species phenotype matching approach

-  Computable definitions specified using uPheno templates are used to automate classification of uPheno and parts of the Zebrafish Phenotype Ontology (ZP (13); dashed lines).
-(B).
-Computable definitions also drive automated classification of HPO and ZP classes under uPheno classes.
-For example, enlarged heart in ZP (defined using the zebrafish anatomy heart term) and enlarged heart in HPO are both classified under uPheno enlarged heart (defined using Uberon heart).
-Algorithms can use this classification under uPheno to predict that human orthologs of zebrafish genes annotated to enlarged heart may cause enlarged heart in humans. uPheno template-driven ontology development and harmonization. uPheno templates are used to define phenotypes according to agreed upon design patterns.
+  uPheno template-driven ontology development and harmonization. uPheno templates are used to define phenotypes according to agreed upon design patterns.
 (A).
-Computable definitions specified using uPheno templates are used to automate classification of uPheno and parts of the Zebrafish Phenotype Ontology (ZP (13); dashed lines).
+Computable definitions specified using uPheno templates are used to automate classification of uPheno and parts of the Zebrafish Phenotype Ontology (ZP; dashed lines).
 (B).
 Computable definitions also drive automated classification of HPO and ZP classes under uPheno classes.
 For example, enlarged heart in ZP (defined using the zebrafish anatomy heart term) and enlarged heart in HPO are both classified under uPheno enlarged heart (defined using Uberon heart).
 Algorithms can use this classification under uPheno to predict that human orthologs of zebrafish genes annotated to enlarged heart may cause enlarged heart in humans.

 Exercise 1
 ^^^^^^^^^^